altomator/IIIF/README.md

   }
 ```

-Each sub-collection must setup links to the IIIF document manifests:
+Each sub-collection must setup links to the IIIF document manifests (or to other sub-collections):

 ```json
 {